Faculty and Staff

 Teacher

-Samantha Darpel grew up in Northern Kentucky and attended Notre Dame Academy and Thomas More University where she majored in Communications, English, and Theater.
-She received her Masters of Arts in Teaching from the University of the Cumberlands.
-Samantha has served as CLS's Theater Director for many years using her vast experience from her productions in high school and college.
-In addition to theater, Samantha teaches English, Speech, and Study Skills.
+Samantha Darpel grew up in Northern Kentucky and attended Notre Dame Academy and Thomas More University, where she majored in Communications, English, and Theater.
+She received her Master of Arts in Teaching from the University of the Cumberlands.
+Samantha has served as CLS's Theater Director for many years, using her vast experience from high school and college productions.
+In addition to theater, Samantha teaches English, Speech, and Film.
 She has served as the Director of ExploreMore! and Camp Invention summer programs.

 Leigh Ann Divine